digisurvor/workshop_1/docs/README.md

-This public page contains slide decks from presenters at the DIGISURVOR Workshop: ‘Linking Digital Footprint and Survey Data for Open Research’ 13-14th February 2025 and other relevant documents hello.
+This public page contains slide decks from presenters at the DIGISURVOR Workshop: ‘Linking Digital Footprint and Survey Data for Open Research’ 13-14th February 2025 and other relevant documents.

 Slide Decks: